 Under the terms of the Company's Articles of Association, Directors are subject to election at the first Annual General Meeting after their appointment and are required to retire and be subject to re-election at least every three years thereafter.
 However, the Board has decided that all Directors will retire annually.

-Gay Collins will stand for election at the Annual General Meeting.
-Jasper Judd, Howard Williams, Christine Montgomery and David Barron will retire at the Annual General Meeting and, being eligible, offer themselves for re-election.
+Accordingly, Gay Collins, Jasper Judd, Howard Williams, Christine Montgomery and David Barron will retire at the Annual General Meeting and,, being eligible, offer themselves for re-election.

-The Board believes that all the Directors seeking election/re-election remain independent of the Manager and free from any relationship which could materially interfere with the exercise of their judgement on issues of strategy, performance, resources and standards of conduct.
-The biographies of each of the Directors are shown on pages 50 to 52, setting out their range of skills and experience as well as length of service and their contribution to the Board during the year.
+The Board believes that all the Directors seeking reelection remain independent of the Manager and free from any relationship which could materially interfere with the exercise of their judgement on issues of strategy, performance, resources and standards of conduct.
+The biographies of each of the Directors are shown on pages 52 to 54, setting out their range of skills and experience as well as length of service and their contribution to the Board during the year.
 The Board believes that each Director has the requisite high level and range of business, investment and financial experience which enables the Board to provide clear and effective leadership and proper governance of the Company.
 Following formal performance evaluations, each Director's performance continues to be effective and demonstrates commitment to the role, and their individual performances contribute to the long-term sustainable success of the Company.
-The Board therefore recommends the election/re-election of each of the Directors at the Annual General Meeting.
+The Board therefore recommends the re-election of each of the Directors at the Annual General Meeting.